tchaudhry91/ts2019-challenges/docs/content/secrets/challenge1.md

 Star-lord friends are there to help him on the journey

-1. Start the challenge by authenticating as root:
+1. Begin the challenge by starting  vault-server, vault-client and authenticating as root:
+  - `./start-vaultchallenge1.sh`
+  - `./login-vault-client.sh`
   - `vault login root`

 2. Find the hidden key by using the following [commands](https://www.vaultproject.io/docs/commands/):